UXAspects/UXAspects-Seed/README.md

 # UX Aspects Seed

-The easiest way to begin using [UX Aspects](https://uxaspects.github.io/UXAspects) is to use the Angular CLI tool.
-This repository contains an application created using the Angular CLI along with all UX Aspects packages imported and configured and has the basic application structure and navigation in place.
-It also is a hybrid application allowing AngularJS components and services to be easily used within it.
+This is a starter project, suitable for building a new web application using [UX Aspects](https://uxaspects.github.io/UXAspects).
+Since it is built with Angular CLI, it is easy to extend with new pages and components.
+It is configured as a hybrid application, allowing use of both Angular and AngularJS components.

 ## Getting Started